Remarkable Facts About Ukraine and Ukrainians

 The population of Kiev was about 50,000 inhabitants.
-And it took about 600 years to reach same demographic indicators.
-Entirely possible, if it weren’t for that destruction, Kiev could be a well-developed and the largest city in Europe for many centuries.
+And it took about 600 years to reach the same demographic indicators.
+Entirely possible, if it weren’t for that destruction by the Mongols, Kiev could be a well-developed and the largest city in Europe for many centuries.

 The World’s First

 - The Ukrainians, namely the Antonov design bureau, developed the plane with the world’s largest cargo-carrying capacity – An-225 “Mriya”.
 It was originally designed for the transportation of spacecraft.
 At the moment, An-225 “Mriya” carries out commercial cargo transportation.

 - The first kerosene lamp was invented in Lviv by the workers of the pharmacy “Under the Golden Star” by Ignatius Lukasevich and Jan Sach in 1853.
 In the same year, the first surgical operation by a kerosene lamp illumination was performed in a Lviv hospital.
 Later, the kerosene lamp was presented at the international exhibition in Munich, the invention was marked there by a special diploma.

 - Ukrainian “Yuzhmash” (in Dnepropetrovsk) produces the most environmentally friendly rocket carriers in the world.
 With their help, commercial cargoes are sent to space within the framework of the international project “Sea Launch”